MAAbdelaziz22/DEPI_Project/BMS_Project_Documentation.md

 ## 4. References
 - Apache Kafka Documentation
 - Apache Spark Structured Streaming Guide
 - Apache Superset Official Docs

+## note that
+The project plan is flexible, and additional functionalities may be incorporated as development evolves.